 gcloud commands, and API

 A subnet is not the same thing as a (VPC) network.
 Networks and subnets are different types of objects in Google Cloud.

 Networks and subnets

 The process of creating an instance involves selecting a zone, a network, and a subnet.
 The subnets available for selection are restricted to those in the selected region.
-GCP assigns the instance an IP address from the range of available addresses in the subnet.
+Google Cloud assigns the instance an IPv4 address from the range of available addresses in the subnet.

 The process of creating a managed instance group involves selecting a zone or region, depending on the group type, and an instance template.
 The instance templates available for selection are restricted to those whose defined subnets are in the same region selected for the managed instance group.